rnnisi/RigolDS1054Z/README.md

 m.
 RS232 Trigger (Option)\
 n.
 I2C Trigger (Option) \
 o.
 SPI Trigger (Option) SetTrigSweep(self): get user input to set trigger sweep.\
-c.
-Repromts user if input is not valid\

 ### SetTrigSweep(self) : user input for Auto, normal, and single
 a.
 See pg 5-3 in user manual for details on these trigger modes